-- Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, clear and grub, duct bank and manhole installation, tree trimming/removal, conduit installation, traction power station form work) occurring in areas that required environmental compliance monitoring.
+- Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, grading, clear and grub, duct bank and manhole installation, tree trimming/removal, conduit installation, traction power station form and drainage work) occurring in areas that required environmental compliance monitoring.
 The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the right of way (ROW). - Environmentally Sensitive Area (ESA) delineation (staking and/or fencing) occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities.
-Pre-construction nesting bird surveys during the nesting bird season were initiated (nesting bird season is defined as February 1 through September 15), and protocol-level surveys for a sensitive avian species continued at previously identified potential habitat locations.
+Pre-construction nesting bird surveys during the nesting bird season continued (nesting bird season is defined as February 1 through September 15), and protocol-level surveys for a sensitive avian species continued at previously identified potential habitat locations.
 Wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing.
 Protocol-level surveys for a sensitive avian species were initiated at previously identified potential habitat locations.

-- Best management practices (BMP) installation (e.g., silt fencing, straw wattles, soil covers) occurred at equipment staging areas and other work areas throughout the alignment in accordance with the project-specific Stormwater Pollution Prevention Plan (SWPPP).
-An assessment of two existing subsurface pipes by a certified Asbestos Consultant occurred during this reporting period, and a specification describing the methods for removal and disposal is currently in progress. - An assessment of additional subsurface pipes by a certified Asbestos Consultant occurred during this reporting period, and a specification describing the methods for removal and disposal is currently in progress.
+Best management practices (BMP) installation (e.g., silt fencing, straw wattles, soil covers) occurred at equipment staging areas and other work areas throughout the alignment in accordance with the project-specific Stormwater Pollution Prevention Plan (SWPPP).
+An assessment of two existing subsurface pipes by a certified Asbestos Consultant occurred during this reporting period, and a specification describing the methods for removal and disposal is currently in progress.

-- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, pot holing for utility location, duct bank and manhole installation, tree trimming/removal, conduit installation, utility removal, traction power form work, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities.
+- Environmental compliance monitors will continue to monitor project activities (OCS pole foundation installation, pot holing for utility location, duct bank and manhole installation, tree trimming/removal, conduit installation, utility removal, abandoned signal cable removal, traction power form work, etc.) occurring in areas that require environmental compliance monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities.
 Pre-construction nesting bird surveys during the nesting bird season will continue (nesting bird season is defined as February 1 through September 15), and protocol-level surveys for sensitive avian species will continue for the 2020 breeding season at previously identified potential habitat locations.
-BMPs. - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to occur, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed and maintained prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species.
+BMPs. - BMPs installation will continue in accordance with the project-specific SWPPP, and ESA staking and fencing will continue to occur, to delineate jurisdictional waterways, and other potentially sensitive areas, that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed and maintained prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species. - In accordance with the specifications provided by a certified Asbestos Consultant during the previous reporting periods, the removal and disposal of subsurface piping by a certified Asbestos Contractor, as well as the associated monitoring by the certified Asbestos Consultant, is anticipated to occur next reporting period.